-He understood the Second Law of Thermodynamics eons before the French physicist Sadi Carnot discovered it.
+He understood the Thermodynamics eons before the French physicist Sadi Carnot investigated it.

 Jesus understood the laws of science, medicine, and biology millions of years before life existed on earth.

-And because He possesses unearthly and infinite knowledge, He is pre-eminently capable of directing our lives.
-The “Wonderful Counselor” can never be stumped, confused, or mistaken, and that means He will never mislead us!
-He has perfect wisdom for every dilemma.
-Jesus has unending wisdom.
+(Application) What does this mean to you and me?
+It means the One possessing infinite knowledge is wholly capable of directing our lives.
+The “Wonderful Counselor” can never be confused, or mystified, or mistaken.
+And that means he will never mislead us.
+He has perfect, unsurpassable counsel for every issue of life.

 II.
 Christ, the “Mighty God”

-When Isaiah used the terminology, the “Mighty God,” He saw Christ as undiminished deity.
-He saw Him as the almighty Creator who was infinite in power and equal with the Father.
-He was 100% man but He was somehow 100% God too.
+When Isaiah used the terminology“Mighty God” he saw Christ as undiminished deity.
+He saw him as the Almighty One who was infinite in power.
+He was 100% man but he was somehow 100% God too.
 And this is the mystery of the incarnation.

-“the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel [God with us].”
+Isaiah 7:14 says, “The Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call his name Immanuel [God with us].”

-The Scriptures couldn’t be any clearer.
+The Scriptures couldn’t be any clearer!
 Jesus, the man, is also Almighty God—fully human but also fully divine.
-He is as much God as is the Father and the Holy Spirit.
+He is as much God as is the Father and as is the Holy Spirit.

 Have you caught the headline?
 I submit to you that this child in Bethlehem’s cradle was also the “Mighty God” from Heaven’s throne.